IndexAttribute

 -

-Ken Demarest
+Ken Demarest commented

 Lack of ability to use Annotations or Fluent to create indexes is a black mark on the entire Entity Framework team.
 Do you think ANYONE writing code doesn't need to add indexes?
 Really?